 Anthos provides a consistent development and operations experience for cloud and on-premises environments.

-Monitor your application's performance using Google Cloud's operations suite.
+Monitor the performance of your application using Google Cloud's operations suite.

 Google Cloud's operations suite offers integrated monitoring and logging for your application.